fastai/fastcore/README.md

 `fastcore` also provides many utility functions that make a Python programmer's life easier, in `fastcore.utils`.
 We won't look at many here, since you can easily look at the docs yourself.
 To get you started, have a look at the docs for `chunked` (remember, if you're in a notebook, type `doc(chunked)`), which is a handy function for creating lazily generated batches from a collection.

+Python's `ProcessPoolExecutor` is extended to allow `max_workers` to be set to `0`, to easily turn off parallel processing.
+This makes it easy to debug your code in serial, then run it in parallel.
+It also allows you to pass arguments to your parallel function, and to ensure there's a pause between calls, in case the process you are running has race conditions. `parallel` makes parallel processing even easier to use, and even adds an optional progress bar.

 ### L

-List most languages, Python allows for very concise syntax for some very common types, such as `list`, which can be constructed with `[1,2,3]`.
+Like most languages, Python allows for very concise syntax for some very common types, such as `list`, which can be constructed with `[1,2,3]`.
 Perl's designer Larry Wall explained the reasoning for this kind of syntax:
 > In metaphorical honor of Huffman’s compression code that assigns smaller numbers of bits to more common bytes.
 In terms of syntax, it simply means that commonly used things should be shorter, but you shouldn’t waste short sequences on less common constructs.

 On this basis, `fastcore` has just one type that has a single letter name:`L`.
 The reason for this is that it is designed to be a replacement for `list`, so we want it to be just as easy to use as `[1,2,3]`.
 Here's how to create that as an `L`: